 Quorum

 The quorum for a meeting of the schools forum shall be 40% of the voting members excluding any vacancies.
-Any recommendation to the LA from a quorate meeting of the schools forum will require the LA, under the relevant regulations, to give full consideration to that recommendation before making any decisions.
+Any recommendation to the LA from a quorate meeting of the schools forum will need the LA, under the relevant regulations, to give full consideration to that recommendation before making any decisions.

-A non-quorate meeting of the schools forum may still make recommendations to the LA but it will be for the LA to determine what weight to give to any recommendations emerging from a non-quorate meeting.
+A non-quorate meeting of the schools forum may still make recommendations to the LA but it will be for the LA to determine what weight to give to any recommendations emerging from such a meeting.

 Meetings